SuperOfficeDocs/superoffice-docs/docs/api/quote-connectors/api/data-carriers/quotealternativecontextinfo.md

 ## int EISConnectionId

-The id of the EIS Connection in the CRM system.
+The ID of the EIS Connection in the CRM system.

 ## string EISConnectionGuid